-Sr. no. Assessment parameter Overall rating Comments

-1. Legal and regulatory compliance Low Avoid using data for legal/compliance-related use

-compliance cases.

-2. Ethical aspects High As long as the source is verified

-and purpose of data usage is

-defined, we can use the

-framework.

-3. Credibility and Medium Use for activities like customer

-reliability of data acquisition and marketing and

-avoid for legal or compliance-

-related use cases.

-4. Data consistency High Data is consistent and can be

-used for all use cases.

-5. Data processing Low It'll be difficult to automate the

-data extraction from its source.

-Consider opting for one-time or

-batch processing.
+Sr. no. Assessment parameter Overall rating Comments 1.
+Legal and regulatory compliance Low Avoid using data for legal/compliance- related use cases.
+2. Ethical aspects High As long as the source is verified and purpose of data usage is defined, we can use the framework.
+3. Credibility and reliability of data Medium Use for activities like customer acquisition and marketing and avoid for legal or compliance-related use cases.
+4. Data consistency High Data is consistent and can be used for all use cases.
+5. Data processing Low It'll be difficult to automate the data extraction from its source.
+Consider opting for one-time or batch processing.
 6. Cost involved High Cost involved is reasonable.

-7. Underlying technology Medium Insurers may need to customise

-their systems, depending on the
+Sr. no. Assessment parameter Overall rating Comments 7.
+Underlying technology Medium Insurers may need to customise their systems, depending on the data source.
+8. Predictive ability High Use for predicting trends, pricing etc.

-data source.

-8. Predictive ability High Use for predicting trends,

-pricing etc.

-a) Case study 1: Using physical activity of potential customers to predict mortality/morbidity rates
+a.
+Case study 1: Using physical activity of potential customers to predict mortality/morbidity rates